Mossy1022/Smart-Memos/README.md

 1. Download and install the Smart Transcriptions Plugin from the Obsidian Community Plugins.
 2. Configure the plugin settings with your OpenAI API Key and preferred AI model.

 Note* This plugin currently uses openAI models to recieve and transcribe your voice memos.
-Looking to add Local AI Models next.
+Looking to add Local AI Models in the nearer future.

 ## Usage
 Once installed, the Smart Transcriptions Plugin provides an intuitive interface to transcribe your audio files and generate notes.